-After the cord stump has fallen off, keep the area clean and dry until the area heals completely.
-It helps to fold the top of your baby’s nappy down so that the belly button is exposed to air.
+After the stump has fallen off, keep the area clean and dry until the area heals completely.
+It helps to fold down the top of your baby’s nappy so that the belly button is exposed to air.

-Once the stump has fallen off, some babies can develop an umbilical granuloma.
-This looks like a small pink or red lump in the belly button area.
+Once the umbilical stump has fallen off, some babies can develop an umbilical granuloma.
+This looks like a small pink, red or discoloured lump in the belly button area.
 Sometimes the lump might be oozing.